Angry Birds Action!

 Angry Birds Action! is a 2016 pinball video game developed by Tag Games and published by Rovio Entertainment.
-The thirteenth game in the Angry Birds series, and the first to have the birds appear like their counterparts in The Angry Birds Movie.
-It was soft-launched in New Zealand on February 16, 2016 and was released for iOS and Android worldwide on April 28, 2016.
+It is the thirteenth game in the Angry Birds series, and the first to have the birds appear as their counterparts in The Angry Birds Movie.
+It was soft launched in New Zealand on February 16, 2016 and was released for iOS and Android worldwide on April 28, 2016.
 It used the basic mechanics of pinball with the various Angry Birds acting as the pinball.
 It was free-to-play with optional purchases for in-game currency.
-On October 2017, the game was removed from the app stores.
+In October 2017, the game was removed from the app stores.